ggstuart/web-application-development/content/html-basics/default-flow/index.md

 It adds semantic structure to the document.
 Every page should have an `<h1>` element (preferably [only one per page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#avoid_using_multiple_h1_elements_on_one_page)) as a visual equivalent to the `<title>` element.

-The `<h2>` element provides an [ARIA heading role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/heading_role) which helps define a navigable structure for assistive technologies.
+The `<h1>` to `<h6>` elements provide an [ARIA heading role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/heading_role) which helps define a navigable structure for assistive technologies.
 Sites should always use headings to assist navigation.

+> It's rare that you would use anything beyond `<h3>`.
+> Also, never use headings simply because you want bolder or larger text, headings are meaningful and can create confusion if they are used for anything other than to provide document structure.

 But we can do a lot better than this.
-A typical HTML document can also provide [ARIA landmarks](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/landmark_role) to help assistive technologies understand where stuff is and support navigation.
+A typical HTML document should also provide a set of basic [ARIA landmarks](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/landmark_role) to help assistive technologies understand where stuff is and to support navigation.
 We can do this by using semantic elements such as `<section>`, `<nav>`, or `<main>`.

 In the developer tools, inside the *elements panel* you should see the *toggle accessibility tree* button: